Phelix-hub/dsc-phase-1-project-v2-4/README.md

 ### 2. Rotten Tomatoes

-Below cells load data on Rotten Tomatoes from rt.movie_info.tsv.gz and rt.reviews.tsv.gz for purposes of doing a sneak preview of rotten tomatoes movies info and reviews.
+Below loads data on Rotten Tomatoes from rt.movie_info.tsv.gz and rt.reviews.tsv.gz for purposes of doing a sneak preview of rotten tomatoes movies info and reviews.
 We will read both as csv with tab as the delimeter.

 Loading rotten tomatoes to a data frame and storing in rt_movie